 2-row is a popular all-purpose malt is usually considered “American” and has a very low Lovibond rating of 1.7-2.0°L to ensure that adds only a light blonde color to your beer.
 It adds a clean, sweet malty flavor to your wort.
 This malt is produced by a few different maltsters including Rahr and Briess.
 I am sure some brewers have a preference here, but the two brands taste exactly the same to me.
 Learn more about 2-row pale malt.

-Maris Otter is an English 2-row varietal barley introduced in 1966 that was developed specifically to produce high quality malt for the production of British ales.
+Maris Otter is a specific English 2-row barley varietal introduced in 1966 that was developed to produce high quality malt for the production of British ales.
 This malt produces an orange-tinged golden wort with a unique rich, slightly nutty flavor.
 Coming in with a Lovibond range of 3.5-4.5°L, it is a bit darker than your basic 2-row.
 Munton’s, Thomas Fawcett, Bairds and Crisp are common masters distributing MO grain.
 Learn more about Maris Otter malt.

 Golden Promise is a malt from a traditional barley variety grown in Scotland and usually the most expensive of the three base malts listed here.
 Golden Promise produces a mellow wort, with a sweet, cleaner flavor than Maris Otter.
 Coming in with a Lovibond range of 2.1-2.8° L, it is also a bit darker than your basic 2-row, but not as much as Maris Otter.
 Thomas Fawcett or Bairds are typical maltsters that create a version of Golden promise.
 Learn more about Golden Promise malt.

 Swapping One for Another Within a Recipe